 Runs the Quick Web Performance Test with VSTS.

-The task can be used in a build or release definition to generate load against an application URL using the VSTS Cloud-based Load Test Service.
+The task can be used in a build or release pipeline to generate load against an application URL using the VSTS Cloud-based Load Test Service.
 The Cloud-based Load Test Service is based in Microsoft Azure and can be used to test your app's performance by generating load on it, and verify it exists and is responsive.